AyrA/YtStream/README.md

 If multiple ads are configured for the same category, one will be picked at random every time an ad is requested from the system.

+The system doesn't counts how often an ad has been played, and it doesn't ensures that all ads are played equal amounts.

 ### Uploading

 You currently cannot rename ad files.
 Be sure to name your file properly before uploading it.
 If a name conflict happens, a counter will be added to the current file name.
 The upload limit is 50 MB per request.
-You can upload as many files at once as you want to.
+Within the request limit you can upload as many files at once as you want to.
-The dialog supports multi select of files.
+The file dialog supports multi select of files.

 ### Audio format

-Ads can be in any audio format that FFmpeg understands.
+Ads can be in any format that FFmpeg understands (most video and audio formats).
+FFmpeg will pick the first (or primary) audio channel and convert that to MP3.
+Other information such as video channels or metadata is discarded.

-The ad is only converted if it's not in the configured audio format.
+The ad is only converted if it's not in the configured MP3 format.
-An ad that is already an MP3 with the same bitrate and frequency as you configured, it will simply be filtered and copied to the cache without using FFmpeg.
+An ad that is already an MP3 with the same bitrate and frequency as you configured, will simply be filtered and copied to the cache without using FFmpeg.

 ### Adding and removing

 An ad can be added to the respective category via the drop down at the end of the list.
 Ads can be removed again by clicking the "Remove" button.
-Removing an ad from all categories will not delete it.
+Removing an ad from all categories will not delete the physical file.

 ### Deleting